 As you know all foods are made up of three main macronutrients: protein, fat, and carbohydrates (we won’t be looking at alcohol though it is technically the fourth macro).
 Each macronutrient has a different thermic effect.

 Protein has the highest with 25-30% of the calories consumed being used to digest it, this is because protein is the hardest macro to break down meaning the body has to spend more energy doing so.
+This is part of the reason why high protein is best for weight loss.
 Carbohydrates and fats both have a thermic effect of around 5-15% .

 So for the sake of argument let’s say that fat is 10%, carbohydrates are 10%, and protein is 25%.
 The Snickers bar is 223 calories (11g fat, 3g protein, 28g carbohydrates).
 The 11g of fat equals 99 calories (fat is 9 calories per gram), the 3g of protein is 12 calories (protein is 4 calories per gram), and the 28g of carbohydrates are 112 calories (carbs are also 4 calories per gram).